jzav/silent-runner/README.md

 log files use the same retention policy as the corresponding TXT log stream.

+Logs removed by a retention policy are deleted permanently and are not moved to the Windows Recycle Bin.

 Supported modes:

 -   `always` -- Always keep the log file (default).
--   `success` -- Keep the log file only if the child process exits successfully.
+-   `success` -- Keep the log file only if execution succeeds.
--   `failure` -- Keep the log file only if the child process fails.
+-   `failure` -- Keep the log file only if execution fails.

 Options: